isabella232/website-27/docs/reference/all/source/includes/_events_ardrone3.md

    * interrupted: Command moveBy interrupted<br/>

-Triggered when the landing state changes.<br/>
+Triggered when the drone reaches its target or when it is interrupted by another [moveBy command](#ARDrone3-Piloting-moveBy) or when an error occurs.<br/>